-Note that the example here is to demonstrate how the youth might complete this activity.
+Note that the example here is to demonstrate how a youth might complete this activity.
 You may or may not agree on what is the best solution.
-The focus here is to teach the process, not the outcome.
+The focus here teaching the process, not the outcome.
 Provided the solution is not dangerous or particularly harmful (e.g. substance use), it can be most helpful for the youth to try out their own solution and see if it helps.
 If not, to try a different one the next time.